broward/NodeInterceptTesting/README.md

 <br>

-2) I can also alter the value of any object which passes through the intercept function.
+2) I can alter the value of any object which passes through the intercept function.

     it("Test with injection, verify altered functionality", function(done) {
         var qil = new Qil('');